How Common is Fragile X Syndrome?

-There have been a number of studies aimed to determine the prevalence of FXS in males and females.
+There have been a number of studies aimed at determining the prevalence of FXS in males and females.
 Studies have been undertaken both in the “special needs” population and the general population.
-The agreed upon prevalence of FXS in males is approximately 1 in 3600 to 4000 and in females is approximately 1 in 4000 to 6000.
-The reason it is lower in females is that, while all males with an FMR1 full mutation will have fragile X syndrome, some females with an FMR1 full mutation will not have behavioral, cognitive or physical features of FXS.
+The agreed upon prevalence of FXS in males is approximately 1 in 3,600 to 4,000 and in females is approximately 1 in 4,000 to 6,000.

 Approximately 1 in 50 (2%) of individuals have an intermediate allele.
 There appear to be no clinical associations with intermediate alleles.
 Most intermediate alleles are stable and do not change over generations.
 In a small number of families intermediate alleles show some slight instability and can lead to a premutation in future generations.
-Individuals with an intermediate allele are not at risk for any for the FXD’s or to have children with fragile X syndrome.
+Individuals with an intermediate allele are not at risk for any for the FXDs or to have children with fragile X syndrome.

 Based on the best available evidence:

 - Approximately 1 million Americans carry the Fragile X mutation, including approximately 100,000 with fragile X syndrome, and are at risk for developing a Fragile X-associated Disorder.